hackboyMcHack/bronco/index.md

 #### Can I use this instead of the official app?

-Bronco Unleashed features a rudimentary dashboard which provides all the information that the official app does, except the map.
+Bronco Unleashed features a rudimentary dashboard which provides all the information the official app does, except the map.
 You will probably want to use a standalone navigation app anyway, because the official one sucks.
 Right?

 #### Notification? why?